adiwids/atask_assignment/README.md

-# atask_assignment
+# Project Intro

-Generic wallet solution to fulfill Atask Teknologi International job application technical test
+Generic wallet implementation in Ruby on Rails using:

+  * Ruby 3.2
+  * PostgreSQL